-R. Hirsch's interpretation, in his commentary to on parshat Noah, is that the colors of the rainbow symbolize the diversity of all living things on Earth.
-(See also module 12).
-His understanding of color may differ from ours (see module 15), and we may have different ideas about the hierarchy of being-i.e., ecologically speaking, the world needs fungus far more than human beings for life to continue.
+R. Hirsch's interpretation is that the colors of the rainbow symbolize the diversity of all living things on Earth.
+(See also module 4 above).
+His understanding of color may differ from ours (see above module 5), and we may have different ideas about the hierarchy of being-i.e., ecologically speaking, the world needs fungus far more than human beings for life to continue.

-One very interesting quirk of this teaching: in Jewish lore, the color תכלח is considered "closest" to God.
-As the midrash says, "T'cheilet תכלח resembles the sea, the sea resembles the sky, and the sky resembles God's throne of glory."
-So if we go by this model, and accept R. Hirsch's identification of תכלח with violet, the "red one" would be further from the divine light.
+One very interesting quirk of this teaching: in Jewish lore, the color תכלת is considered "closest" to God.
+As the midrash says, "T'cheilet תכלת resembles the sea, the sea resembles the sky, and the sky resembles God's throne of glory."
+So if we go by this model, and accept R. Hirsch's identification of תכלת with violet, the "red one" would be further from the divine light.
 One way of reconciling this derives from a teaching of Kabbalah: "what is lower in this world descends from a higher place in the spiritual worlds".

-Here's another thought from R. Hirsch about the rainbow:
+Here's another thought R. Hirsch wrote down about the rainbow:

 Its appearance is that of an arc joining the earth to heaven, accordingly a bond between heaven and earth.
 The phenomenon itself is woven of light and water.
-In the midst of overcast threatening clouds it announces the presence of light, [and] is accordingly a reminder that in the midst of God's threatened wrath His preserving grace is still there.
+In the midst of overcast threatening clouds it announces the presence of light, is accordingly a reminder that in the midst of God's threatened wrath His preserving grace is still there.

-11. Rav Avraham Yitzhak Kook has a teaching about rainbows focusing on human moral development (not the environment), presented nicely on this web page: shiratdevorah.blogspot.com/2010/10/rainbow-covenant.html.
+13. Rav Avraham Yitzhak Kook has a teaching about rainbows focusing on human moral development (not the environment), presented nicely on this web page: shiratdevorah.blogspot.com/2010/10/rainbow-covenant.html.